 And so we have three trials, 2 of which found no difference in muscle or strength gains and 1 of which observed slightly better results on a meat-containing diet.
 In that study, the observed difference may have been due to the higher protein intake of the meat group.

-At any rate, these studies hardly support The Game Changer's contention that a "plant-based" diet is the fuck-a-duck-did-you-see-the-arms-on-that-dude supremo diet for muscle and strength gains.
+At any rate, these studies hardly support The Game Changer's contention that a "plant-based" diet is the man-did-you-see-the-arms-on-that-dude supremo diet for muscle and strength gains.

 Meat-Free Diets Fail to Show Any Advantage for Anaerobic and Aerobic Endurance